acdh-oeaw/Teaching_CBS4DH/lectures/command_1.md

 * The file system is responsible for managing information on the disk.
 * Information is stored in files, which are stored in directories (folders).
-* Directories can also store other directories, which forms a directory tree.
+* Directories can also store other directories, which form a directory tree.
 * `cd path` changes the current working directory.
 * `ls path` prints a listing of a specific file or directory; `ls` on its own lists the current working directory.
 * `pwd` prints the user’s current working directory.